UTSCCSCC01/finalprojectw22-neverovertime/doc/sprint0/PB.md

 | Features | Sprint |

-1 - Deal cards to player(s) and dealer

-2 - Calculate who wins and winning amounts

-3 - Choose how much is being bet

-4 - Show your cards and dealers cards at proper times

-5 - AI for dealer

-6 - Show Chips/Tokens being used

-7 - Friendly user interface

-8 - Create/Delete account

-9 - Login/Logout

-10 - Profile Picture

-11 - View your own profile
+1 - As a user, I want to be able to create an account

+2 - As a user, I want to be able to login

+3 - As a registered user, I want to be able to logout

+4 - As a registered user, I want to be able to delete my account

+5 - As a registered user, I want to be able to change my profile picture

+6 - As a registered user, I want to be able to view my profile

-12 - View other people's profiles
+7 - As a registered user, I want to be able to view other people's profiles

-13 - In-Game Shop

-14 - View Purchased In-Game Items

-15 - Follow/Unfollow People
+8 - As a registered user, I want to purchase items in an in-game shop

+9 - As a registered user, I want to view my purchased items

+10 - As a registered user, I want to be able to follow and unfollow people

-16 - View following list
+11 - As a registered user, I want to view my following list

-17 - View followers list
+12 - As a registered user, I want to view my followers list

-18 - View stats in profiles
+13 - As a registered user, I want to see stats in my and other people's profiles

-19 - Collect Achievements

-20 - View all Achievements

-21 - Earn a certain amount of free money daily upon logging in
+14 - As a registered user, I want to earn achievements from doing certain actions

+15 - As a registered user, I want to view my earned achievements and unearned achievements

+16 - As a registered user, I want to earn money each day I log in

-22 - Customize profile to show off purchased in-game items
+17 - As a registered user, I want to show off my purchased items in my profile

-23 - Customize profile to show off achievements
+18 - As a registered user, I want to show off my achievements in my profile

-24 - Customize profile to only show certain stats to other players
+19 - As a registered user, I want to specify which of my stats other users can see

+20 - As a registered user playing the game, I want to my be able to play blackjack

+21 - As a registered user playing the game, I want to my winnings to go to my total amount of money

+22 - As a registered user playing the game, I want to be able bet